UK Holocaust Memorial: Proposed location

 In September 2015, the UKHMF issued specifications for the Memorial and for the education and learning centre.
 In 2016, the UKHMF undertook a search of over 50 locations and, in July 2016, it was announced that London's Victoria Tower Gardens had been chosen for both the memorial and underground learning centre.

 Victoria Tower Gardens is a public park along the north bank of the River Thames in London.
 It is adjacent to Victoria Tower, the south-western corner of the Palace of Westminster and extends southwards from the Palace to Lambeth Bridge, between Millbank and the river.

-Victoria Tower Gardens is a Grade II* listed park created in 1864–70, following the embankment of the Thames.
+Victoria Tower Gardens is a Grade II* listed park created in two stages in 1879-81 and 1913–14.
 It is in a Conservation Area, is partly within the UNESCO World Heritage Site of Westminster, and is designated a zone of Monument Saturation.
 The park holds three listed memorials: The Burghers of Calais, the Buxton Memorial Fountain and the Emmeline and Christabel Pankhurst Memorial.
 It also contains a small children's playground and often holds temporary cultural events (for example, a light installation, spectra, by Japanese artist Ryoji Ikeda, commemorated the centenary of the start of the First World War), and outdoor film screenings.
 It is cherished by many as a surprisingly peaceful green space in the heart of London.